Omar-p/learning-notes/aws/aws.md

   - instances see block device and create file system on this device (exr3/4,xfs)

 - Storage is provisioned in <b>ONE AZ</b> (Resilient in that AZ)
-- Attachhed to \*one{one or more}Ec2 instance or other service over a storage network.
+- Attached to \*one{one or more}Ec2 instance or other service over a storage network.
   - multi attached feature allow u to attach the same volume to multiple instances in the same AZ.
     - ex: for clustering.
   - u can detach the volume from one instance and attach it to another.